SmartThingsCommunity/app-examples/node-lambda-simple-motion-lighting/README.md

 ## File Structure

 * smartapp.js &mdash; the SmartApp implementation
-* server.js &mdash; the Express server that hosts the SmartApp as a web-hook
 * locales/en.json &mdash; English version of the app configuration page text